liudichen/mui-formfield/README.md

   DeleteConfirmDialogProps } from './Fields/EditableTable';

 // 自定义组件
-export { default as DocumentContent, DocumentContentProps } from './Fields/DocumentContent';
+export { default as DocumentContent, DocumentContentProps, IRowItem as DocumentCOntentRowItem } from './Fields/DocumentContent';
 export { documentContentDataPurify } from './Fields/DocumentContent/utils';
 export { default as KeyWords, KeyWordsProps } from './Fields/KeyWords';